 Note that Cucumber steps and related code may, in fact, be implemented before the first step, or may not even be needed to be implemented for a given Test if all the sentences are already implemented as code.

 Learn more

-See Automated Tests (Import/Export) for more information on how Cucumber feature files are generated and how to import back results to Xray.
+See Generate Cucumber Features for more information on how Cucumber feature files are generated.